blocksds/libteak/readme.md

 The Teak toolchain is currently only distributed by [Wonderful Toolchain](https://wonderful.asie.pl).
-You will need to install the Teak toolchain of Wonderful Toolchains.
+You will need to install the Teak toolchain of Wonderful Toolchain.
 Follow the instructions in this link: https://wonderful.asie.pl/docs/getting-started/

 Note that the Teak toolchain is currently only available on Linux, not Windows.

-Now, install the Teak toolchain of Wonderful Toolchains:
+Now, install the Teak toolchain of Wonderful Toolchain:

 ```bash
 wf-pacman -Syu